Linear response for spiking neuronal networks with unbounded memory: Linear response, Gibbs distributions and probabilistic chains with unbounded memory

 \subsection{Linear response in neuronal networks}

 Neuronal networks are modeled by dynamical systems (possibly stochastic).
 Therefore, the linear response theory can be addressed using the tools briefly presented in the previous section.
-This has for example been done for a discrete time Amari-Wilson-Cowan \cite{amari:77,wilson-cowan:73} model where the convolution kernel $K$ appearing in \eqref{eq:KernelRF} can be explicitly computed \cite{cessac-sepulchre:04,cessac-sepulchre:06}.
-Especially, one can compute the response on neuron to a weak harmonic perturbation of another neuron, exhibiting specific resonances and a functional connectivity distinct from the synaptic graph.
+This has for example been done for a discrete time in the Amari-Wilson-Cowan \cite{amari:77,wilson-cowan:73} model where the convolution kernel $K$ appearing in \eqref{eq:KernelRF} can be explicitly computed \cite{cessac-sepulchre:04,cessac-sepulchre:06}.
+Notably, one can compute the response of a neuron to a weak harmonic perturbation of another neuron, exhibiting specific resonances and a functional connectivity distinct from the synaptic graph.

-When dealing with spiking models such as Integrate and Fire, dynamics is not differentiable anymore (because of the mechanism of reset at threshold).
+When dealing with spiking models such as Integrate and Fire, the dynamics are not differentiable anymore (because of the mechanism of reset at threshold).
 Still, the Markov chain formalism (and its extension to infinite memory) can be used, as developed below.
 In particular, we exhibit an example where transition probabilities can be explicitly computed and directly related to dynamics.

-More generally, the formalism presented in section \ref{Sec:LinRepInfMem} extends to a situation where dynamics is unknown and only rasters are observed: one has only access to spike correlations, and the idea, inherent to linear response theory is to use these correlations in the absence of stimulus to infer the linear response to a time-dependent stimulus of weak amplitude.
+More generally, the formalism presented in section \ref{Sec:LinRepInfMem} extends to a situation where the dynamics are unknown and only spike trains are observed: one only has access to spike correlations, and the idea, inherent to linear response theory is to use these correlations in the absence of stimulus to infer the linear response to a time-dependent stimulus of weak amplitude.
 This leads to specific questions intrinsic to neuronal dynamics: